Created by Arcus Foundation, 2016

 with additional resources from Human Rights First.

-International LGBT Inclusive Funders
+International LGBTI Inclusive Funders

 Alert – Alert is an independent fund that supports progressive projects by and for youth, all over the world, with small-scale subsidies (euro 250-1500).